Ma-Ko-dev/Turn-Based-Prototype/README.md

 1. Clone the repository.
 2. Open the project in Godot 4.x.
 3. Press 'Run'
-4. Press `Enter/Space` in Exploration mode to cycle turns or `Tab` to force-start combat (Which just makes the enemies chase you)
+4. Press `Enter/Space` in Exploration mode to cycle turns.
+Combat will start when an enemy spotted you.

 ## ⚖️ License